 At the 2016 Rio Olympic Games 188 centimetre tall Talbot played limited game-time however she has since developed into a fixture of the Australian Opals line-up and has started at many tournaments including the 2018 Commonwealth Games and the 2018 World Cup where Australia won gold and silver medals respectively.
 At the 2018 World Cup Talbot led Australia for assists and ranked third for minutes played.

 In 2019/20 Talbot returned to the Adelaide Lightning and during her next two seasons took her game to another stratosphere to finish in the top five in the WNBL’s MVP award in both 2019/20 and 2020 and be named in an All-WNBL team in both seasons.
-In the 2020 WNBL regular season Talbot played all 13 games for the Adelaide Lightning, averaging 18.2 point, 9.0 rebounds, 3.0 assists, 1.9 steals, 0.8 blocks and 30.6 minutes per game.
+In the 2020 WNBL regular season Talbot played 13 games for the Adelaide Lightning, averaging 18.2 points, 9.0 rebounds, 3.0 assists, 1.9 steals and 30.6 minutes per game.
 In her MVP award winning 2020 season with Adelaide Talbot ranked third in the league for scoring, rebounds and steals per game and eighth for minutes played per game.

 Talbot’s basketball journey including becoming a starter with the Australian Opals and winning the 2020 WNBL MVP Award playing for the Adelaide Lightning is covered in more detail below:

 Stephanie Talbot was born in Katherine, Northern Territory on 16 June 1994, her parents are Trevor and Ros.
 Steph’s family moved from the Northern Territory to South Australia when she was young and she grew up in a country town Kadina which has a population of approximately 4,500 people and is approximately 150 kilometres north-west of Adelaide.
 Steph began playing basketball in primary school and was also a talented netball player.